matthew-shaw/matthew-shaw.github.io/docs/blog/posts/predictability-paradox.md

 ## The Permission Anti-Pattern

 This dynamic creates what is essentially a permission anti-pattern.
-A software engineer should never have to ask permission to write automated tests, refactor a brittle component, or secure a vulnerable endpoint.
+A software engineer should never have to ask permission to upgrade outdated dependencies, refactor a brittle component, or secure a vulnerable endpoint.
 These are not discretionary features to be negotiated in a backlog; they are the non-negotiable baseline of our profession.

 Yet, when the physical reality of engineering a resilient system inevitably clashes with a predetermined delivery date on a magical Gantt chart, the burden of proof is immediately shifted to the developer.
 Having to constantly defend the fundamentals of good practice to a management layer that does not understand the domain isn't just exhausting.
 It signals a systemic lack of respect for engineering professionalism and a complete erosion of trust.